apache/shenyu-website/content/en/projects/shenyu/meta-data/index.md

 ---
 title: MetaData Concept Design
-keywords: ShenYu
+keywords: Apache ShenYu
 description: MetaData Concept Design
 ---

 ## Description

-* This article mainly explains the concept,design of metadata and how to connect in the ShenYu Gateway.
+* This article mainly explains the concept,design of metadata and how to connect in the Apache ShenYu Gateway.

 ## Technical Solutions